PoojaVishwakarm/Python_Practice_File/3_Customer_Shopping_Behavior/Readme.md

 ---

-## 🎯 Who This Project Is For

-This project is ideal for:

-📊 **Data Analyst aspirants** building a strong, interview-ready portfolio for GitHub and LinkedIn
-📚 **Learners of Python, SQL, and Power BI** seeking hands-on, real-world practice
-💼 **Professionals preparing for interviews** in Data Analytics, Data Science, or Product Analytics roles

-🎥 **YouTube Walkthrough**
-Advanced Data Analysis Portfolio Project using Retail Customer Data
-🔗 *Watch on YouTube*

----

 ## 📌 Project Overview

 The objective of this project is to simulate a **corporate-grade end-to-end analytics workflow**, demonstrating the ability to convert raw customer data into meaningful insights by: